How to Create an Effective Call to Action

 A typical reason for low conversion is a lack of clarity on what a Call-to-Action button does.
 If users don’t know what a button does, they won’t click it.

-Now we’ve learned the fundamentals of call-to-action button design, let’s look at some examples of call-to-action buttons taken from popular brands.
+Now we've learned the fundamentals of call-to-action button design, let’s look at some examples of the best call-to-action buttons taken from popular brands.

 Spotify makes their CTA simple and elegant.
 The white button contrasts with the green background, making it unmissable.
 Additionally, the button is supported by a compelling headline and subheader text, making it clear for the user what they are going to get after clicking the button.

 Here you can see how the action words are used.
 To make the call-to-action more powerful, Zoom uses an action word.
 It is accompanied by the phrase “Now,” adding a sense of urgency for the customer and not letting them postpone the purchase until later.